 In this course, you will learn about the basic anatomy and physiology of the human body and the associated medical terminology.
 Based on the foundation gained from Anatomy and Terminology 1, you will build and define more medical terms and use more medical abbreviations.
 You will gain knowledge of the blood, lymphatic, musculoskeletal, skin, sensory, and endocrine systems.
 There will also be an emphasis on pathology, diagnostic testing, and clinical procedures.
 Successful completion of this course will prepare you for 1048 Medical Transcription Skills.

 *Permission required to register for this course IF the prerequisite has not been completed.
-Contact the Program Assistant WITH YOUR STUDENT NUMBER:aShine@bcit.ca 604-451-7198 *Textbook is required for first class. *Attendance to the first class is mandatory, no late registrations. *If this section is full, you can add your contact information to the waitlist.
+Contact the Program Assistant WITH YOUR STUDENT NUMBER:aShine@bcit.ca 604-451-7198 *Textbook is required for first class. *Attendance to the first class is mandatory, no late registrations.

 Upon successful completion of this course, the student will be able to:

 Define a medical word by breaking it down into its component parts (prefixes, combining forms, and suffixes).